rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 ### Fully Qualified Syntax for Disambiguation

-Rust cannot prevent a trait from having a method with the same name that another trait's method has, nor can it prevent us from implementing both of these traits on one type.
+Rust cannot prevent a trait from having a method with the same name as another trait's method, nor can it prevent us from implementing both of these traits on one type.
 We can also have a method implemented directly on the type with the same name as well!
 In order to be able to call each of the methods with the same name, then, we need to tell Rust which one we want to use.
 Consider the code in Listing 19-27 where traits `Foo` and `Bar` both have method `f` and we implement both traits on struct `Baz`, which also has a method named `f`:

 <span class="filename">Filename: src/main.rs</span>